shreya1sharma/ShreyaSharma/_notes/Computer Vision.md

 	* make histogram of orientation to divide nbhd orientations into 36 bins
 	* give magnitude as weight (frequency) to each orientation
 	* in the histogram, plot orientation v/s weight (frequency) and  find the peak.
 The peak implies the dominant direction at that keypoint.
-* To describe the keypoint, use orientation information as it make the keypoint decription robust to tranformations and lighting variations.
+* To describe the keypoint, use orientation information as it make the keypoint description robust to tranformations and lighting variations.
 Intensity based descriptor is not robust to such changes.
 Steps to make a descriptor:
 	* take 16x16 nbhd around the keypoint pixel.
 Divide it into 16 blocks each of 4x4.
 	* compute orientation histogram in each block with 8 bins